SkylineCommunications/dataminer-docs/user-guide/part_3/databases/Migrating_the_general_database_to_a_DMS_Cassandra_cluster.md

 #### Starting from an SQL setup

-If your DataMiner System currently uses SQL databases, from DataMiner 10.2.0/10.2.1 onwards, you can use a migrator tool to switch to a Cassandra cluster setup.
-For more information, see [SQL to Cassandra Cluster migrator](https://community.dataminer.services/documentation/sql-to-cassandra-cluster-migrator/).
+If your DataMiner System currently uses SQL databases, from DataMiner 10.2.0/10.2.2 onwards, you can use a migrator tool to switch to a Cassandra cluster setup.
+For more information, see [Cassandra Cluster migrator](https://community.dataminer.services/documentation/sql-to-cassandra-cluster-migrator/).

 #### Starting from a Cassandra setup

-If you are already using a Cassandra database for each DMA, to switch to using the Cassandra cluster feature for your DMS, follow the procedure below.
+If you are already using a Cassandra database for each DMA, to switch to using the Cassandra cluster feature for your DMS, from DataMiner 10.2.0/10.2.2 onwards, you can also use the [Cassandra Cluster migrator](https://community.dataminer.services/documentation/sql-to-cassandra-cluster-migrator/).

+For earlier DataMiner versions, follow the procedure below.

 1. Make sure the Cassandra cluster software is installed on each DMA.
 A [standalone installer](https://community.dataminer.services/documentation/standalone-cassandra-cluster-installer/) is available for this on DataMiner Dojo.